tscircuit/footprinter/README.md

 footprinter could cause the defaults to change, which is why sloppy definitions are generally not desirable.

+An example of a sloppy definition is `bga64`.
+It's very underconstrained and unlikely to be correct (what's the pitch? pad size?). tscircuit strict mode or a linter will eventually error if it sees these.

-## Adding new footprint functions
+## Adding a new footprint function

-You can add new footprint functions by introducing a new function in the [src/fn](https://github.com/tscircuit/footprinter/tree/main/src/fn) directory.
+You can add new footprint functions by introducing a new function in the [src/fn directory](https://github.com/tscircuit/footprinter/tree/main/src/fn).
 You'll also need to export it from the [footprint function index file](https://github.com/tscircuit/footprinter/blob/main/src/fn/index.ts)

 After you've written the function, you can introduce a quick test, e.g. [soic.test.ts](https://github.com/tscircuit/footprinter/blob/main/tests/soic.test.ts)
 Currently it's not possible to see if a given definition is sloppy.

-An example of a sloppy definition is `bga64`.
-It's very underconstrained and unlikely to be correct (what's the pitch? pad size?). tscircuit strict mode or a linter will eventually error if it sees these.
+To run tests, just run `npx ava ./tests/soic.test.ts` or whatever your test file is.

+You'll sometimes see this `logSoup` function- this makes some debug output appear at https://debug.tscircuit.com.
+Make sure to hit "pcb" and "pcb_renderer" after the design.